hubbleui/framework/src/docs/02_customize/04_colors.md

 }
 ```

-Hubble uses a Sass function for gradients on theme colors to style the odd component, if changing the theme color via CSS you will also need to update these CSS variables:
+Hubble uses a Sass function for gradients on theme colors to style the odd component, if changing the theme color via CSS you should also update these CSS variables:

 ```css
 :root